Important Legal Disclaimer

 - Sliding door security bar

-Basic emergency kit:
+Basic kit:

 - Torch and spare batteries